Gu-Ramos/Scarlet/README.md

 # Scarlet
-An WIP UI library for Love2D
+A WIP UI library for Love2D